 We’d gained our first objective hours beforeWhile dawn broke like a face with blinking eyes,Pallid, unshaven and thirsty, blind with smoke.(…)And naked sodden buttocks, mats of hair,Bulged, clotted heads slept in the plastering slime.And then the rain began,—the jolly old rain!

 It is evident from the very first stanza that there is a sense of hopefulness – or rather, there is a sense of attempting hopefulness, even when the descriptions are set at parallels with the air of hopeful anticipation.
-The starting line delivers the reader into the situation with an almost soldierly lack of fuss – ‘we’d gained our first objective hours before’.
-The use of the word ‘objective’, while also helping the atmosphere of the poem – it is, after all, a war poem – helps to nearly dehumanizing its subjects.
-‘Objective’ implies an almost scientific approach to the idea of war, but then as the poem continues, we see how this is completely at odds with the imagery that Siegfried Sassoon provides.
+The starting line delivers the reader into the situation with an almost soldierly lack of fuss – ‘we’d gained our first objective hours before.’
+The use of the word ‘objective,’ while also helping the atmosphere of the poem – it is, after all, a war poem – helps nearly dehumanizing its subjects.
+‘Objective’ implies an almost scientific approach to the idea of war.
+Still, then as the poem continues, we see how this is completely at odds with the imagery that Siegfried Sassoon provides.

 ‘While dawn broke like a face with blinking eyes’ – even nature seems confused as to the war.
 It is perhaps tying back to older methods of poetry, where nature would reflect human characteristics in order to deliver the poet’s message.
-This was known as pathetic fallacy.
-The description of the soldiers help to strengthen this allusion: they’re practically stunned, ‘pallid, unshaven, and thirsty, blind with smoke’.
+This was known as the pathetic fallacy.
+The description of the soldiers helps to strengthen this allusion: they’re practically stunned, ‘pallid, unshaven, and thirsty, blind with smoke.’

 The sense of dread only deepens with the next section.
-In it, Sassoon leads, ‘the place was rotten with dead’, and goes on to describe the dead that are strewn all around them, thus almost foreshadowing the fate of the living soldiers.
-There is so many dead that Sassoon dedicates the rest of his first stanza to giving a sense of multitudes through description, ‘green clumsy legs’, ‘trunks, face downward, in the sucking mud’, ‘naked sodden buttocks’.
+In it, Sassoon leads, ‘the place was rotten with dead,’ and goes on to describe the dead that is strewn all around them, thus almost foreshadowing the fate of the living soldiers.
+There is so many dead that Sassoon dedicates the rest of his first stanza to giving a sense of multitudes through description, ‘green clumsy legs,’ ‘trunks, face downward, in the sucking mud,’ ‘naked sodden buttocks.’
 Note the fragmentation of the human body: there is not one whole body, but it is made up of several pieces, lending that air of horror to this particular section of the poem.

 A yawning soldier knelt against the bank,Staring across the morning blear with fog;He wondered when the Allemands would get busy;(…)He crouched and flinched, dizzy with galloping fear,Sick for escape,—loathing the strangled horrorAnd butchered, frantic gestures of the dead.